Select Page

 1. Draw up a win-win contract.

-For the consignment inventory agreement to be successful, both parties (the consigner and the consignee) need to be upfront and clear about their expectations.
-Be sure to put some thought into your answers for the following questions as you fill out your consignment inventory agreement:
+For the consignment inventory agreement to succeed, both parties (the consigner and the consignee) must be upfront and clear about their expectations.
+Be sure to put some thought into your answers to the following questions as you fill out your consignment inventory agreement:

 • What percentage will the consignee take from the purchase price as a commission (this could range anywhere from 20-60%)?